rickbronson/RPI-Stepper-Motor-Linux-Kernel-Driver/README.md

 - Maximum number of steps is hardcoded as MAX_STEPS in rpi4-stepper.h.
 This has a big impact on the amount of alloc'd memory.
 - Max number of motors set by MAX_MOTORS.
 This has a big impact on the amount of alloc'd memory.
 - You may have to tweak DMA_CHANNEL depending on your kernel
+- Minimum speed needs to be greater than 0

 Untested
 - Only tested on RPI-4